tzachar/local-highlight.nvim/README.md

 If you do not supply the `file_types` configuration option, `local-highlight` will attach by default to all buffers using the `BufRead` autocommand event.
+If you set `file_types` to an empty table, `{}`, `local-highlight` will not attach to any buffer on its own, and will leave all attach logic to the user.

 ## API